Braffington History, Family Crest & Coats of Arms

 Early Origins of the Braffington family

 Important Dates for the Braffington family

 This web page shows only a small excerpt of our Braffington research.
-Another 249 words (18 lines of text) are included under the topic Early Braffington History in all our PDF Extended History products and printed products wherever possible.
+Another 125 words (9 lines of text) are included under the topic Early Braffington History in all our PDF Extended History products and printed products wherever possible.

 Braffington Spelling Variations

 Spelling variations of this family name include: Brassington, Brassinton, Brasington, Brasinton, Bressington and many more.

 Early Notables of the Braffington family (pre 1700)

 More information is included under the topic Early Braffington Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Braffington family

 Some of the first settlers of this family name or some of its variants were: Thomas Brasington, who came to Virginia in 1622; Samuel Brassington, who settled in America in 1749; J. Brassington, who arrived in Baltimore in 1820.